• Course Delivery

-100% Online
+Course Delivery: 100% Online

-39
+Total Credits: 39

-• In-State Tuition Per Credit
+In-State Tuition Per Credit: $492.50

 The IU Online Master of Library and Information Science is accredited by the American Library Association and explores foundation courses in five areas of librarianship.
-You also work with your advisor to select advanced elective courses.
-As a student in the program, you learn about libraries' roles in contemporary society.
-You develop an understanding of key policy issues and technological trends, and come to recognize how these issues and trends affect libraries and other information organizations.
 The program prepares you to assist library users, develop and manage collections, organize information resources, conduct effective research, and make the most effective use of information technologies.
+Customized coursework options include internships, directed readings, and directed research.

-Your IU Online MLIS prepares you to work in public services, technical services, reference services, and collection development at public, school, academic, and special libraries, in such careers as:
+Your IU Online M.L.I.S. prepares you to work in public services, technical services, reference services, and collection development at public, school, academic, and special libraries, in such careers as:

 • Digital collections librarian